 On a regular basis, Boy Scouts of America issues a Booklet, entitled Boy Scout Requirements which lists the current requirements for all Boy Scout Rank Advancements, Merit Badges, and Special Opportunities, and some supporting information.
 The introduction to these books (on the inside front cover) contains the following, which should be read carefully:

-The requirements for rank advancement, Eagle Palms, and merit badges are effective January 1, 2013, through December 2013.
-The requirements listed in this book are the official requirements of the Boy Scouts of America.
+The requirements for rank advancement, Eagle Palms, and merit badges are effective Jan.
+1, 2015, through December 2015.
+The requirements listed in this book are the official requirements of the Boy Scouts of America and will remain effective for the 2015 calendar year.
 However, the requirements on the following pages might not match those in the Boy Scout Handbook and the merit badge pamphlets, because this publication is updated only on an annual basis.
-These merit badge requirements also appear on the BSA’s official website (http://www.scouting.org).
-The requirements posted on the website will coincide with this publication and will be updated at the same time, only on an annual basis.
+These merit badge requirements also appear on the BSA's official website (http://www.scouting.org).
+Simply search for "Introduction to Merit Badges."

 If a Scout has already started working on a merit badge when a new edition of the pamphlet is introduced, he may continue to use the same merit badge pamphlet and fulfill the requirements therein to earn the badge.
 He need not start over again with the new pamphlet and possibly revised requirements.